Network Security #

 - Either

-- Portal-Based approach : Users acces via web page and access services through the connection
+- Portal-Based approach: Users access via web page and access services through the connection

-mode like IPSec.: Entirely encrypted data, but don’t require the client!
+tunnelmode like IPSec: Entirely encrypted data, but doesn’t require the client!

-- Allows to segment application access, so more granualar access without too much complexity.
+- Allows segmenting application access, so more granular access without too much complexity.

 - IPSec VPNs